nitishlobo/home_automation/README.md

-# WELCOME TO MY HASS CONFIGURATION REPO!
+# WELCOME TO MY HASS REPO!
+MAY YOU FIND WHAT YOU SEEK.
-## May you find what you seek :)
 ----------------------------------------------------------------
 ## SOFTWARE SETUP FOR HOME ASSISTANT (HASS):
 1. Install dependencies if they are not already installed.
       `sudo pacman install python3 python3-venv python3-pip`

 2. Add an account for Home Assistant called homeassistant.
-   Since this account is only for running Home Assistant the extra argument of -rm is added to create a system account and create a home directory.
+   Since this account is only for running Home Assistant the extra argument
+   of -rm is added to create a system account and create a home directory.
-   The arguments -G uucp adds the user to the dialout group (so that useraccount has control of RS-232 serial ports and devices connected to them). uucp/dialout group is required for using Z-Wave and Zigbee controllers.
+   The arguments -G uucp adds the user to the dialout group
+   (so that useraccount has control of RS-232 serial ports and devices connected to them).
+   uucp/dialout group is required for using Z-Wave and Zigbee controllers.
       `sudo useradd -rm homeassistant -G uucp`

-3. Create a directory for the installation of Home Assistant and change the owner to the homeassistant account. cd /srv sudo mkdir homeassistant sudo chown homeassistant:homeassistant homeassistant
+3. Create a directory for the installation of Home Assistant and
+   change the owner to the homeassistant account.
+      `cd /srv
+      sudo mkdir homeassistant
+      sudo chown homeassistant:homeassistant homeassistant`

 4. Create and change to a virtual environment for Home Assistant.
    This will be done as the homeassistant account.
-      sudo -u homeassistant -H -s
+      `sudo -u homeassistant -H -s
       cd /srv/homeassistant
       python3 -m venv .
-      source bin/activate
+      source bin/activate`

-5. Once you have activated the virtual environment (notice the prompt change), install a required python package. python3 -m pip install wheel
+5. Once you have activated the virtual environment (notice the prompt change),
+   install a required python package.
+      `python3 -m pip install wheel`

-6. Now install homeassistant via pip pip3 install homeassistant
+6. Now install homeassistant via pip
+      `pip3 install homeassistant`

 7. Start Home Assistant for the first time.
-   Doing the below will complete the installation, create the .homeassistant configuration directory in the /home/homeassistant directory and install any basic dependencies.
+   Doing the below will complete the installation, create the .homeassistant configuration
+   directory in the /home/homeassistant directory and install any basic dependencies.
-      cd /srv/homeassistant
+      `cd /srv/homeassistant
-      hass
+      hass`

-7. You can now reach your installation on your Raspberry Pi/PC over the web interface on http://ipaddress:8123.
+7. You can now reach your installation on your Raspberry Pi/PC over
+   the web interface on http://ipaddress:8123.
    (Change the ipaddress part to be whatever your ip address is).

 ### SOURCE: